mediacloud/sous-chef-kitchen/docker/README.md

 4. `kitchen-api`, the actual final kitchen api endpoint.

 `sudo docker-compose -f docker/docker-compose.yaml up -d`

+The prefect server can be heathchecked with a `curl localhost:4200/api/health` (returns 200 true)

 ### CLI setup and validation
 Prefect has this notion of 'profiles'- we need to have the correct one set up before step 4.